go-dima/jenkins-mcp/README.md

 1. **sanity-check** - Verify connection to Jenkins server
 2. **search-jobs** - Search for jobs using keywords
-3. **list-jobs** - List jobs in a specific folder/repository/branch
+3. **list-builds** - List builds in a specific folder/repository/branch
 4. **build-with-parameters** - Trigger parameterized builds
 5. **fetch-from-jenkins** - Fetch data from any Jenkins endpoint
 6. **invoke-request** - Execute custom HTTP requests to Jenkins API

 ### Tool Description Extension

-You can extend the tools by adding tailored descriptions to the `assets/tailoredDescriptions.json` file.
+You can extend the tools by adding tailored descriptions to the `assets/extraDescriptions.json` file.
 You'll need to re-build the project to see the changes.

 ### Security Features